 Mark awarded LRSM – Singing Award in Prison

-After completing his DipABRSM in 2014, Mark took some time to focus on his legal studies before returning to his music in 2023.
+After completing his DipABRSM in 2014, Mark took some time to focus on his legal studies before returning to his music in 2023, with support from the Hardman Trust.

 A bright tonic chord, spanning five octaves of C, heralds this philosophical reflection on the transcendent nature of music.
 A seminal departure from his choral and orchestral work, this piece forms part of a song cycle written a year after Ralph Vaughan Williams began touring the countryside to collect British folksong.